client resources and tools

 • Eugene Schwartz.
 Confessions of a poor collector: how to build a worthwhile art collection for the least possible money.
 1970.

-There are also some exceptional online resources for more ambitious study and analysis, ranging from Art21, which offers up-close-and-personal artist interviews, to artnet’s pay-per-use art price database.
-For more in-depth research, we recommend using a college, university or museum library.
-Many welcome visitors enthusiastically, but policies vary.
+There are also some exceptional online resources for more ambitious study and analysis.
+For more in-depth research, we recommend using a college, university, or museum library.

 Art collecting